 Once you find the tracker, you may want to save its information.

-- You may want to take a screenshot of the Unknown tracker alert and map of the tracker locations.
+- You may also want to take a screenshot of the Unknown tracker alert and map of the tracker locations.

 - For AirTags, to learn more information about the tracker, bring the tracker near to the back side of your phone.